 Rockwood counselors teach students about the different roles involved in bullying behaviors and how to stand up to negative peer influence.
 Empathy, the opposite of bullying, is modeled and encouraged in students through student-led service training, buddy activities, school-family groups, and peer and adult mentors.
 Most importantly, conflict resolution skills provide students with skills to solve problems peacefully.

 Rockwood has received numerous awards for its work in the area of character education:

 Rockwood was named the 2006 National District of Character by the Character Education Partnership.

 Babler, Blevins, Bowles, Chesterfield, Ellisville, Geggie, Kehrs Mill, LaSalle Springs Middle, Kellison, Pond, Selvidge Middle, Uthoff Valley and Woerther.

 Stanton and Ellisville Elementary Schools are globally recognized as Lighthouse Schools--having achieved outstanding results in school and student outcomes including the extraordinary impact the school is having on staff, students, parents and the greater community.
 In 2015, only 144 Lighthouse Schools existed worldwide.

 Babler, Blevins, Bowles, Chesterfield, Early Childhood Center, Ellisville, Kehrs Mill, Geggie, Kellison, LaSalle Springs Middle School, Pond, Selvidge Middle School, Uthoff Valley, Westridge and Woerther.

-Eleven Rockwood schools earned 14 Promising Practices Awards from the Character Education Partnership in 2014.
+Eleven Rockwood schools earned 14 Promising Practices Awards from the Character.org in 2015.

 Rockwood Early Childhood, Eureka Elementary and Westridge Elementary received recognition by state education officials for Positive Behavior Support - a comprehensive approach to improving students’ behavior and academic performance.